tsani/reproducible/README.md

         \   output
         step3/
         \   output
-        output -> step3/output   (a symlink)

 This would be the _normal_ way of doing things, with no reproducibility control.

 To use <code>run_reproducible_pipeline.py</code> we first need to write a
-<code>.reproducible</code> file as described earlier.
-We also need to write a
+<code>.reproducible</code> file as described earlier, in order to enable to
-description of our pipeline, which explains how each step should be performed.
+commit-enforcing policy.
+We also need to write a description of our pipeline, which explains how each step should be performed.
 We write this description in a file named <code>.pipeline</code>:

     step1.sh step1
     step2.sh step2